spark-brc/crb_apexmf/resources/home.md

 - **Main Python libraries:** powerd by base64, pandas, streamlit, plotly, geopandas
 - **Source code:** [github.com/spark-brc/crb_apexmf](https://github.com/spark-brc/crb_apexmf)

 ***INTRODUCTION***: Texas A&M AgriLife Research and the Bureau of Land Management (BLM) conduct an in-depth assessment of water resources, salt, fire and land management in the Colorado River Basin.
 We've enhanced the Agricultural Policy / Environmental eXtender (APEX) model, coupling it with USGS MODFLOW (groundwater model) and Reactive Transport Model (RT3D), and implementing salinity module.
 We've built 6 APEX-MODFLOW models: Animas, White, Price, Dolores, Upper Green, and Gunnison in CRB.
 Currently, model optimizations are in progress against stream discharge, groundwater level, and sediment yield.
-In addition, various researches are ongoing and include [assessment of salinity transport](#assessment-of-salinity-transport), [wildland fire simulation](#wildland-fire-simulation), [assessment of water resources and fluxes](#assessment-of-water-resources-and-fluxes), [application of machine learning in CRB](#application-of-machine-learning-in-crb), [drought & flood assessment](#drought-and-flood-assessment)
+In addition, various researches are ongoing and include [assessment of salinity transport](#assessment-of-salinity-transport), [wildland fire simulation](#wildland-fire-simulation), [assessment of water resources and fluxes](#assessment-of-water-resources-and-fluxes), [application of machine learning in CRB](#application-of-machine-learning-in-crb), [drought & flood assessment](#drought-and-flood-assessment), and [development of model supporting utilities](#developements-of-apexmod-and-apex-cute).
 <br>

 ### Assessment of Salinity Transport